Hurricane Irene: Cuba

+Lucayan Archipelago

 On August 24, Irene passed over the British Overseas Territory of Turks and Caicos Islands at Category 1 strength.
 The hurricane produced high winds that blew off roofs and downed power lines throughout the territory.
 In Cockburn Town, residences reported loss of power, and light poles were toppled.
 Many homes on Grand Turk Island also reported a loss of electricity during Irene's passage, although structural damage in the area was limited.
 The strongest of the rains and gusts occurred in Providenciales, where light wind damage was reported to roofs and resorts.
 The Grand Turk cruise port also sustained some minor damage from the storm, but operations resumed three days after impact.